mmthatch12/node-db3-challenge/queries.md

     group by categoryname

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+    SELECT orderid, Count(productid) as [ItemCount] FROM orderdetails group by orderid